-Established in 2010 on a federative basis as a scientific interest group (groupement d'intérêt scientifique - GIS) by three founding partners (Université Paris 1, Université Paris Diderot, CNRS) and by institutional partners attesting to the importance of the applied dimension of territorial sciences: DATAR (today ANCT), IAU-îdF (today Institut Paris Region) and ADEME, joined by INED and IRD, the International College of Territorial Sciences (CIST) became on January 1st, 2017 the CNRS FR2007 research federation gathering today 25 équipes de recherche.
+The International College of Territorial Sciences (CIST) was created in 2010 in the form of a scientific interest group (groupe d’intérêt scientifique – GIS) by three founding partners (Paris 1 University, Paris Diderot University, CNRS) along with institutional partners convinced of the importance of the applied dimension of territorial sciences: DATAR (today ANCT), IAU-îdF (today Institut Paris Region) and ADEME, later joined by INED and IRD.
+As of the 1st of January 2017, it became a CNRS research federation, FR2007.
+It now involves 27 research teams.

 Its objectives are to: contribute to formalising and organising this interdisciplinary field , in France and internationally, especially Europe; bring together research units working on territories; strengthen the national network of teams involved; boost their synergies (themes, methods, equipment and databases, responses to calls for tender, research dissemination events, etc.); and develop the interface between research and education (joint online courses, participation in themed digital universities, project for an international master’s degree in territorial sciences involving the universities of Paris, Besançon, Lausanne, Luxembourg, Louvain-la-Neuve, Metz, Trier, etc.).